-Prerequisite: ART-066 or equivalent
+Prerequisite: ART-066 or equivalent Advisory: ART-011; eligibility for ENGL-090

 This intermediate level course explores the use of clay as an expressive and utilitarian medium.
-This course will emphasize self expression and development f personal imagery as well as technical aspects of clay.
+This course will emphasize self expression and development of personal imagery as well as technical aspects of clay.
 Lab assignments focus on hand building, throwing techniques and glazing.
 Lectures will highlight the use of the versatile medium from contemporary, cultural ad historical perspectives.
 Students will purchase clay and tools.
 "An optional material fee may be applied."
-ART-067 and ART-066 may be repeated for a combined total of four times.
+May not be repeated.
 SC